Hawulti (monument)

 Hawulti (ሓወልቲ) is a pre-Aksumite obelisk located in Matara, Eritrea.
-The monument bears the oldest known example of the ancient Ge'ez script.
+The monument bears the oldest known example of the ancient Geʽez script.

 Description

-The Hawulti monument is 18 ft high, with a disk and crescent at the top; Ullendorff believes these symbols "no doubt meant to place the stele under the protection of the gods, probably of Šams, the Sun goddess, and of Sin, the Moon god".
-These pre-Christian symbols, as well as paleographical characteristics such as the lack of vowel marks in the Ge'ez script, convinced Ullendorff that the monument dated "to the early part of the fourth century A.D."
+The Hawulti monument is 18 ft high, with a disk and crescent at the top; Edward Ullendorff believes these symbols "no doubt meant to place the stele under the protection of the gods, probably of Šams, the Sun goddess, and of Sin, the Moon god".
+These pre-Christian symbols, as well as paleographical characteristics such as the lack of vowel marks in the Geʽez script, convinced Ullendorff that the monument dated "to the early part of the fourth century A.D."

 Ullendorff translated of the inscription as follows: